 - 1. Free, Prior and Informed Consent (FPIC) principle and interconnected principles.
-The FPIC principle include: - a.
+The FPIC approach is connected to the human rights-based approach and recognizes the rights of Indigenous Peoples and local communities to give consent about use of their knowledge and practices in the assessment, which is further elaborated on the Practical Guidelines on Working with Indigenous and Local Knowledge in National Ecosystem Assessments.
+The elements of FPIC principle include: - a.
 Free implies that Indigenous Peoples and local communities are not pressured, intimidated, manipulated or unduly influenced and that their consent is given without coercion. - b.
 Prior means that research on Indigenous and local knowledge should not be initiated until the consent process has been completed. - c.
 Informed implies that all relevant information about the assessment has been provided as well as the intended purpose/use of their knowledge. - d.
-Consent implies the assessment team seek and acquire approval to access and publish knowledge holders to review, validate and approve their captured knowledge. - 2.
-Cultural Sensitivity: Apply careful consideration to local and cultural norms, customs, cultural harm.
+Consent implies the assessment team seek and acquire approval to access and publish Indigenous and local knowledge and community practices in the assessment products.
+It might be necessary to organize a dedicated review workshop for Indigenous and local knowledge holders to review, validate and approve their captured knowledge. - 2.
+Cultural Sensitivity: Apply careful consideration to local and cultural norms, customs, traditions and protocols to ensure engagement is culturally sensitive and to avoid causing cultural harm.